 If life’s been stressing you out, it may be time for you to take a vacation.

 Steer clear of those overbooked, action-packed vacations and instead take a trip that will provide you with true relaxation.
-A myriad of destinations can help you unwind and leave you feeling absolutely refreshed.
+A myriad of destinations in the United States can help you unwind and leave you feeling absolutely refreshed.

 Take a look at some of the most relaxing vacation spots in the U.S.—they’re just as beautiful as they are rejuvenating.
 You’ll never want to leave!